ValGrowth/SMM2_RTA_AssistTool/SMM2_RTA_AssistTool/SMM2_RTA_AssistTool/Docs/ReadmeEN.txt

 	We're only able to confirm the operation under the following conditions.
 	・Using the "AvarMedia GC550" on Windows10 PC.
-	・Using the "AmaRecTV 3.10(: Japanese video capture application) on Windows10 PC.
+	・Using the "Open Broadcast Software" with "OBS-VirtualCam" plugin on Windows10 PC.
 	In other environment, I have not confirmed behavior.

-	※When you access at the same time from some programs for a video and audio capture device, is may causes some errors. (ex. in my environment, my OS was crushed.)
+	※When you access at the same time from some programs for a video capture device, is causes some errors.
-	　In this case, I recommend to use abstract capture device like a live function of AmaRecTV.
+	　In this case, I recommend to use abstract capture device like a OBS-VirtualCam.

 ◇ How to use ◇

-	(1) Run "SMMDeathCounter.exe"
+	(1) Make LevelData/LevelData.csv
+	(2) Capture level title images and save them to directory Images/Levels/ (3) Run "SMM2_RTA_AssistTool.exe"
-	(2) Select a video device
+	(4) Select a video device
-	(3) Select a audio device
-	(4) Play SMM, the number of death will increase
+	(5) Play story mode according to the LevelData.csv, the number of coins will be displayed
-	(5) The number of death is save to the file "DeathCount.txt" in real time

-	It is the specification that increasing of the number of death in the loading scene.
-	If you don't like this, you can stop the increase of death by checking the Pause Button on right down of the window.

 ◇ Install ◇

-	Run "SMMDeathCounter.exe".
+	Run "SMM2_RTA_AssistTool.exe".
 	Installing is not required.
 	And the registry is not used.

 ◇ Uninstall ◇

-	Delete Directory "SMMDeathCounter".
+	Delete Directory "SMM2_RTA_AssistTool".

 ◇ License ◇